 - Experiences consistent feelings of anxiety and paranoia in several social situations, making it difficult to relate to others

-- Believes self can read minds or possesses powers like a sixth sense
+- Believes the self can read minds or possesses powers like a sixth sense

 2. Antisocial personality disorder (APD)

-This disorder refers to a pattern of behavior that disregards or violates the rights of other people.
+This disorder refers to a pattern of behavior that disregards or violates other people’s rights.